internetarchive/nomad/README.md

 #### Custom running container count from (default) 1 to 3
 You can run more than one container for increased reliability, more request processing, and more reliable uptimes (in the event of one or more Virtual Machines hosting containers having issues).

-For archive.org users, we suggest instead to switch your production deploy to our alternate production cluster.
+We suggest for deployments with 2+ containers, to switch your production deploy to an alternate production cluster.

 Keep in mind, you will have 2+ containers running simultaneously (_usually_, but not always, on different VMs).
 So if your webapp uses any shared resources, like backends not in containers, or "persistent volumes", that you will need to think about concurrency, potentially multiple writers, etc. 😊
 ```yaml